puppetlabs/puppet-docs/source/pe/3.2/overview_getting_support.markdown

 - current environment variables
 - whether the puppet master is reachable
 - the output of `mco ping` and `mco inventory`
+- a list of all modules on the system
+- the output of `puppet module changes` (shows if any modules installed by PE have been modified)
+- the output of `/nodes.csv` from the console (includes a list of known nodes and metadata about their most recent puppet runs)

 It also copies the following files: